munificent/craftinginterpreters/book/hash-tables.md

 ^code table-get-h (1 before, 1 after)

 You pass in a table and a key.
 If it finds an entry with that key, it returns `true`, otherwise it returns `false`.
-If the entry exists, it stores the resulting value in the `value` output parameter.
+If the entry exists, the `value` output parameter points to the resulting value.

 Since `findEntry()` already does the hard work, the implementation isn't bad.